-A public right of Way is proposed that connects Saddlerock Circle to the signal at SR 89A providing a safe, structured connection to the Highway.
-This is the only access point to the property on the entire 640 lineal feet of frontage.
+A public right-of-Way is proposed that connects Saddlerock Circle to the signal at SR 89A to provide a safe, structured connection to the Highway.
+This is the only access point to the property on the entire 640 lineal feet of highway frontage.

-4. Preserve historic resources.
+- 4. Preserve historic resources. - 5.
 There are no historic structures or other features on the property.
+A 600 square foot interpretive historic element within the public plaza will display localized history and feature the Sedona Cemetery.
 Provide buffering and land use alternatives as transitions between more intensive commercial and multi-family uses and adjacent single family neighborhoods.

-80 feet wide zones of parking and landscape buffer line the entire south side of the site, adjacent to the residential neighborhood.
-The Lodging structures form an additional separation from commercial uses along SR 89A.
+Eighty feet wide zones of parking and landscape buffer line the entire south side of the site, adjacent to the residential neighborhood.
+The Lodging structures form an additional separation for the neighborhood from commercial uses along SR 89A.